pedrodruviaro/pedrodruviaro/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on front-end development
+- 🔭 I’m currently working on front-end development and a little bit of backend
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning React JS and some NodeJS as well.

  <div>
   <a href="https://github.com/pedrodruviaro">